seroanalytics/serosolver/vignettes/serosolver-quick_start_guide.md

 phenotype are indicative of infection, cross-reactive antibodies from antigenically similar influenza viruses results in a measurable antibody response against strains that an individual may not have seen \[5–7\].
-Understanding the immunological processes which build an individual’s antibody repertoire is further complicated by the interference of a pre-existing memory B cell response on the production of new B cell populations against the infecting strain \[8,9\].
+Understanding the immunological processes which build an individual's antibody repertoire is further complicated by the interference of a pre-existing memory B cell response on the production of new B cell populations against the infecting strain \[8,9\].